dionysos-dev/Dionysos.jl/docs/src/developers/setup.md

   No Changes to `~/.julia/dev/Dionysos/docs/Manifest.toml`
 ```

-If you plan to change the documentation, it might be a good idea to use `Revise`:
+If you plan to change the documentation, it might be a good idea to use `Revise` (first [Install the Revise.jl package](@ref) if this was not already done):
 ```julia
 julia> using Revise
 ```